The Inner Circle (The Office): Synopsis

 New regional manager Deangelo Vickers picks favorites among the staff, including Kevin Malone, Jim Halpert, a sycophantic Gabe Lewis, and Darryl Philbin, who is attending business school thanks to Deangelo.
 He is also favorable towards Ryan Howard, who he believes is the head of the customer service department and Kelly Kapoor's direct supervisor.
-Kelly is initially irate at the situation, but Ryan agrees to be a more dutiful boyfriend in exchange for Kelly keeping up the charade.
-Andy Bernard desperately aspires to join the inner circle, while Deangelo repeatedly attempts to win over Dwight Schrute, who is still apathetic toward the new boss.
-Angela Martin sees his style as sexist, as every member of the inner circle is male, which Pam Halpert agrees to, as Deangelo has repeatedly been acting coldly towards her; they persuade Jim to talk to Deangelo about it.
-To prove to the staff that he's not sexist, Deangelo hires a woman named Jordan Garfield, who turns out to have no business experience (having previously worked at Anthropologie) over other qualified candidates, including a friend of Pam's.
-Kelly later attempts to tell Deangelo the truth about Ryan's actual position as a temp worker, but Deangelo simply appoints Ryan as the department head rather than figuring out the truth.
+Kelly is irate at the situation, but Ryan agrees to be a more dutiful boyfriend in exchange for Kelly keeping up the charade.
+Andy Bernard desperately aspires to join the inner circle, while Deangelo attempts to win over Dwight Schrute, who is still apathetic toward the new boss.
+Angela Martin sees his style as sexist, as he never consults female department heads, and Pam Halpert agrees, as Deangelo has been acting coldly towards her; they persuade Jim to talk to Deangelo about it.
+To prove to the staff that he is not sexist, Deangelo hires a woman named Jordan Garfield, who has no business experience (having previously worked at Anthropologie) over other qualified candidates, including a friend of Pam's.
+Kelly attempts to tell Deangelo the truth about Ryan's position as a temp worker, but Ryan contradicts her, leaving Deangelo confused.

-Jim is kicked out of the inner circle after pointing out what the women of the office had said, and an enthusiastic Andy replaces him (despite having previously denounced Deangelo after deciding that he was sexist).
+Jim is kicked out of the inner circle after reporting what the women of the office said, and an enthusiastic Andy replaces him (despite having denounced Deangelo as sexist).
 Pam interrupts a mock basketball session the inner circle is having in the office in order to quiet it down, and an annoyed Deangelo reinvites Jim back into the circle.
 Jim instead challenges him to try a real dunk, which Deangelo claims he can do, at the warehouse basketball hoop downstairs.
 Deangelo brings everyone down to the warehouse, including Dwight, who Deangelo finally loses his temper with and directly orders him downstairs or be fired (ironically earning Dwight's respect, as he "respond[s] to strong leadership").
-Deangelo then attempts to dunk from the free-throw line, only to severely injure himself by crashing down with the basketball stand on top of him.
-He is immediately taken to the hospital, leaving Dunder Mifflin Scranton without a manager.
+Deangelo dunks from the free-throw line, then crashes down with the basketball stand on top of him.
+He is taken to the hospital, leaving Dunder Mifflin Scranton without a manager.

-At the end of the episode, Deangelo makes it back to the office, still in his hospital gown, with an IV tube trailing from his arm.
+Deangelo makes it back to the office, still in his hospital gown, with an IV tube trailing from his arm.
 His attempts to tell a bar joke come out as random gibberish.
 Gabe and Jim lead him out of the office after Erin Hannon calls for an ambulance.